 - A. The presence of God makes a profound difference in your life.
 All through scripture we see this. - 1.
 Abraham became the father of many nations because of the Presence of God in His life. - 2.
 Moses led the children of Israel out of Egypt by the Presence of God.
-Cloud by day and fire by night. - 3.
+Cloud by day and fire by night.
+Yet, we do not relate to God as Fire and cloud.
+He is a person. - 3.
 Elijah carried the Presence of God and he shut off the rain and turned on the rain because of the Presence. - B. We must make room for the Presence of God in our lives. - 1.
 2 Kings 4:8-14 Shunemite woman builds a room for Elisha.
 In return, her barrenness is removed.
 She built a room for the Presence.
 That is what she built! - 2.
 2 Sam 6:10-13 David creates a place for the Presence of God. - a) David puts the ark on a cart.
 The Presence was meant to rest on the priest.
 You are kings and priests according to Peter.
-A man dies because he touched the Ark.

-- b) David leaves the Ark at Obed Edom's house and Obed prospers while the Ark is there.
-Obed houses the Presence of God. - C. Room is best made for a person when you want their presence. - 1.
-God walked with Adam in the cool of the day.
+A man dies because he touched the Ark. - b) David leaves the Ark at Obed Edom's house and Obed prospers while the Ark is there.
+Obed houses the Presence of God. - C. Room is best made for a person when you want their presence.

+- 1. God walked with Adam in the cool of the day.
 Personhood. - 2.
 Moses and the Elders ate with God.
 "But on the nobles of the children of Israel He did not lay His hand.
 So they saw God, and they ate and drank."
-(Exodus 24:11, NKJV) Personhood. - 3.
+(Exodus 24:11, NKJV)

+Personhood.
+"Sit by me papa!"
+Makyah patting the seat next to her. - 3.
 Moses spoke with God face to face as a man speaks with a friend.
 Ex 33:11 Personhood. - 4.
 David had a highly personal relationship with God.
 Psalms are filled with words and statements relating to God as a person.